 The Cardinal Rule of Hair Care You Don't Know About

-When it comes to hair care and maintenance there are a few rules that are so basic and fundamental that even the layperson would agree should never be broken.
-But there is a rule that perhaps even the hair sophisticate is unaware of- until now.
+When it comes to hair care and maintenance, there are a few rules that are so basic and fundamental that even the layperson would agree should never be broken.
+But there is one rule that perhaps even the hair sophisticate is unaware of - until now.

 This is a fairly recent commandment whose truth is increasingly recognized and uncontested.
 Whereas the conventional belief used to be that hair needed to be washed often and even daily in order to stay healthy, we now know that this not true.
-Conversely, we should not under wash the hair (once a month people you know who you are).
 Hair follicles naturally produce oils and too frequent washing with harsh detergent/sulfate shampoos strip away natural oils and everything else away, including your color treatment.
 The hair responds by ramping up oil production to compensate.
-Under washing is also problematic as hair follicles that are left with oil and product buildup can result in yeast overgrowth and a whole host of issues, including follicle plugging and eventual follicle death.
+Conversely, we should also not under wash the hair (once a month people you know who you are).
+Under washing the hair leads to oil and product buildup can result in yeast overgrowth and a whole host of issues, including follicle plugging and eventual follicle death.
+Unless you are in solitary confinement (and even then) your hair gets dirty- wash it.

 Which leads us to the cardinal rule of haircare you don’t know about…..